 I thought for many months, this wasn’t working at all, but I did notice a few things.

-I first noticed that I could see farther.
+I could see farther.
 While I was driving especially, or out and about, what was familiar to me no longer felt as familiar.
 Distance was clearer, just as a result of being slightly more relaxed.